 Top on this list are digestive health and immunity—which influence nearly every other area of health as well.

-Digestion and Nutrient Production
+Digestion and Nutrient Production with the Microbiome

 Without a healthy population of good gut bacteria, you’d probably be quite malnourished.
 That’s because healthy bacteria break down and metabolize indigestible compounds from food, turning them into nutrients your body needs to thrive.
 These indigestible foods are primarily dietary fibers found in vegetables.
 Other non-digestible fibers, such as pectic oligosaccharides, act as prebiotic super-fuel for beneficial microbes like Lactobacillus and Bifidobacterium.
 These prebiotic fibers—Modified Citrus Pectin being an important one—help feed your good bacteria with the nutrients they need to thrive and support optimal digestive health.